 Middle Distance Speed

 Speed work for a middle distance runner is very similar to the more endurance based parts of a sprinters training.
-We can basically split this section into two parts.
+We can basically split this section into two parts: technique and anaerobic speed training.

 It is generally preferable to improve technique by practice of drills and strides prior to a session, as during runs your concentration will naturally be on the run itself.